willjchill/Pokelite/README.md

 <p align="center">
   <img src="misc/Banner.png" width="650">
 </p>
-(Banner generated using Nano Banana Pro in Gemini)

 A polished Pokémon-style RPG built with **C++** and the **Qt Framework**, designed for the **BeagleBone Black** with an LCD touchscreen display.
 Experience smooth overworld exploration, full turn-based battles, PvP multiplayer via UART, and custom battle animations optimized for embedded hardware.